vvheritagevv/bsdNotes/commandsToRemember.rst

     % find "`pwd`" -name "*.mp3" > "playlistname"
     % find "`pwd`" -name "*.mp3" -o -name "*.m4a" > "playlistname"

-The ``"`pwd`"`` gets a full path when the playlist is created The 2nd line gets us multiple file types.
+The ``"`pwd`"`` gets a full path when the playlist is created.
+The 2nd line gets us multiple file types.

-Then call mplayer with the playlist name as an argument
+Then call mplayer with the playlist name as an argument.

 .. code:: bash